pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---Sharp-X1.md

 * MC6845: VRAM: 4KB (text) + PCG (6KB) + GRAM (48KB)
 * AY8910

+_This target is receiving some attention at the moment and options/features may change_

 ## Classic library support

 * [ ] Native console output